 Walk under the canopy off the street into the lobby and on your left is a small, but perfectly formed, whisky bar (Bar 1200) where many a singer has been known to hold court (including U2, Rolling Stones, Robbie Williams, Aerosmith and on it goes).
 It can only hold 45 people, so you can imagine the intimate entertainment here – whether impromptu or booked for a private function.
 (Oh to be fly on these walls!)

 To the right is the Morrison Gallery with a changing collection of rocking art.
 Then walk through, past the pool on the right and the hotel rooms, under a walkway with more rock paraphernalia, over a small footbridge which separates the restaurant Cavatina with a little moat.
-I once interviewed Dominic Bowden here (yes even the Kiwis get their celebrity on in here).
+I once interviewed Dominic Bowden here for TV (yes even the Kiwis get their celebrity on in here).

 We had an amazing dinner (review and pics here!) and I was looking out for Matthew McConaughey.
 Why?
 Because I had to wait for his wife to have her nails done at the spa earlier in the day and thought surely they’d be here tonight eating with the riff raff.
 No.